julianmummery/sagecrm-context-menu/README.md

  5)  In order to make the changes take effect, all users must logout of Sage CRM and then log back in again

- Please note: - By making changes to the JavaScript file and it is already running in a LIVE environment.
+ Please note: - By making changes to the JavaScript file and if it is already running in a LIVE environment.
 Users may also have to clear their browsers *cache*